What Are Itchy Skin Causes?

 Pruritus can be best defined as a sensation that leads to the desire to scratch.
 It is important to make a distinction between chronic and acute pruritus.
 All humans experience the acute form for a limited amount of time during the course of life, such as the itch related to acute insect bite reaction or skin irritation.
 Chronic pruritus, which is defined by the International Society for the Study of Itch (IFSI) as itch that persists for 6 weeks and longer.
 It has a significant impact on the quality of life of millions of patients worldwide.

-What you should be alert for in the history
+What you should be alert for in your medical history:

 It is imperative to determine whether the cause of chronic itch is related to a primary skin disease or secondary to a systemic disease.
 If a patient constantly scratches, secondary skin lesions can develop.
 These include: